Howard Baskerville

 At present, a half-length statue of him has been installed in the Constitutional House of Tabriz.
 Some in the United States have suggested that April 19 be marked as "Iranian-American Friendship Day", the anniversary of Howard Baskerville's assassination.

-At present, some unidentified enthusiasts alternately decorate his tombstone in the "Assyrian Cemetery of Tabriz" with fresh yellow flowers.

 Personal life

 Howard Conklin Baskerville was born on April 10, 1885, in North Platte, Nebraska.
-His father, grandfather, and four brothers were Presbyterian ministers and the family was of Scottish descent.
+His father, grandfather, and four brothers were Presbyterian ministers.
+Baskerville's family was of Scottish descent.
 During his youth his family moved to Black Hills, South Dakota.

 Baskerville entered Princeton University in 1903.
 He graduated from the university in May 1907.
 Princeton University was then headed by Woodrow Wilson, who later became President of the United States.
 His main subject was religion; however, he chose two other focuses of study: judicial procedure and constitutional government.
 His younger brother, Robert Baskerville, graduated from Princeton University in 1912.

+Baskerville was fluent in Latin, Greek, and German by the time he graduated high school.
+Baskerville was originally intrigued by Persia through Robert Speer's obsession with Persia.
+Speer had close connections with the West Persia Mission of Presbyterians and was considering setting up a post in Tabriz and sending Baskerville there.